 The surveyor conducted angler interviews at their survey sites to obtain the following information: where the angler was fishing, party size, length of angling trip, when their fishing lines were in the water, how much longer they intend to fish, target species, gear used, total catch retained, total catch released.
+Further, if permitted by the angler, the surveyor inspected the catch to determine whether the angler's species identification was correct.
+For coho and chinook, if the adipose fin was missing the surveyors would wand the fish to determine if the fish contained a coded wire tag (CWT) in their head, and if they did contain a CWT, the surveyor would retain these heads for the DFO Mark

+Recovery Program (MRP) and DFO Stock Assessment.
 Interviews were used to determine catch-per-unit effort (CPUE), release-per-unit effort (RPUE), and to summarize the angler characteristics listed above.